2022 Kabul hotel attack: Background

 The Islamic State–Taliban conflict began in 2015; since then they have often attacked Kabul.
 In September 2022, a suicide bomber blew himself up outside the Russian Embassy in Kabul, killing two Russian diplomats.
 In early December, gunmen attacked the Pakistani ambassador at his embassy compound in Kabul, wounding a Pakistani guard.
 On 11 December, Chinese ambassador to Afghanistan Wang Yu met Afghan Deputy Foreign minister Sher Mohammad Abbas Stanikzai to discuss security matters, and called on the Taliban "to pay more attention to the security of the Chinese Embassy in Kabul."

 The Kabul Longan Hotel is situated in the affluent Shahr-e Naw neighbourhood, a few hundred metres northwest of Shahr-e Naw Park.
-The area is home to many of Kabul's foreign residence, with the hotel being in close proximity to several embassies.
+The area is home to many of Kabul's foreign residents, with the hotel being in close proximity to several embassies.
 The hotel, frequented primarily by foreigners, is under Chinese ownership and staffed by both Chinese and Afghan employees.